wp-plugins/edd-cf7-register-guest-customers/readme.txt

 == Changelog ==

+= 1.0 =
+* Bug fix - A major change has been made to the internal structure to keep up with Contact Form 7 version 3.9.
+Our previous versions will not work with Contact Form 7 3.9.
+* Tweak - Now uses a singleton class.
+* Maintenance - Removed one PHP notice.
+* Maintenance - Tested and passed for WordPress 4.0 compatibility.
+Our plugin now requires WordPress 3.8 or higher.

 = 0.4.8 =
 * Tweak: stop endless ajax loading upon form submission when using multiple CF7 forms.